Logitech G533 Headset Review: Powerful Performance for Clarity of Sound

 When speaking with the Logitech team about the G533, comfort was one of their main areas of focus.
 They wanted to create a headset for the average and hardcore gamer that was comfortable for hours on end.
 And honestly, they’ve mostly done it.

 But remember I said they were mostly comfortable?
-I did discover that even though the G533 is relatively lightweight (it weighs in at about 12.5oz), the head strap did, from time to time, put a bit of an uncomfortable pressure on my oversized dome.
+I did discover that even though the G533s are relatively lightweight (they weigh in at about 12.5oz), the head strap did, from time to time, put a bit of uncomfortable pressure on my oversized dome.
 This required a bit of adjustment here and there, but it was ultimately a small (small) price to pay for such unbelievable sound quality.

 Breaking the (Sound) Barrier – Range and Lifespan in a Wireless World

 If you haven’t noticed until now, the G533 is completely wireless.
-The only tether you’ll ever need is when charging the headset, which comes rarely, to be honest.
+The only tether you’ll ever need is when charging the headset, which rarely comes.
 Why?
-Because the G533’s charge lasts a whopping 15 hours – and yeah, we’ve tested it.
-In fact, our test run showed the battery hit 15:09 before it finally gave up the ghost and needed rejuicing.
+Because the G533s' charge lasts a whopping 15 hours – and yeah, we’ve tested it.
+In fact, our test run showed the battery hit 15:09 before it finally gave up the ghost and needed re-juicing.

 Compare that to my PlayStation Gold headset, which begins to lose signal at about 10ft and flat out goes dark at about 13-15ft on a single floor, and you can clearly see that the G533 has monster range.